dbieber/davidbieber.com/hugo/content/snippets/2022-12-08-thoughts-on-chatgpt.md

 **Writing a legal document** for a car sharing agreement for my partner.

-**Writing a blog post** on [the salt, acid, fat heat metaphor](/snippets/2022-12-03-spicy-conversations/).
+**Writing a blog post** on [the salt, fat, acid, heat metaphor](/snippets/2022-12-03-spicy-conversations/).
 Revising the post was done with the help of ChatGPT as well.

 **Learning** about variational autoencoders, about music theory, violin and guitar, and about Rust and building Chrome Extensions, and about topics in medicine, history, and science.